-Returning to the first objection, one may ask how many degrees of freedom does one need to consider for the exponential decrease to kill the possibility of revivals?
+Returning to the first objection, one may ask how many degrees of freedom one needs to consider for the exponential decrease to kill the possibility of revivals?
 A criterion would be that the magnitude of the off diagonal term in the revivals be smaller than the magnitude of the off diagonal terms in the intermediate region between revivals.
 If that were the case the revival would be less than the "background noise" in regions where there is no revival.
-The magnitude of the interference terms in the density matrix were studied by Zurek [12] in a simple model with two levels where the environment is characterized as Nparticles, and goes as $\rho{+-} \sim 1/2^{N/2}$ with N the number of particles.
-The time for revivals to occur goes as $T \sim N!$.
-This implies, at least in this particular example, that if one has more than hundreds of particles in the environment the loss of coherence will make impossible the observation of revivals.
+The magnitude of the interference terms in the density matrix were studied by Zurek [19] in a simple model with two levels where the environment is characterized as N particles, and goes as $\rho{+-} \sim 1/2^{N/2}$ with N the number of particles.
+The time for revivals to occur goes as $T \sim N!$ .
+This implies, at least in this particular example, that if one has more than hundreds of particles in the environment the loss of coherence will make the observation of revivals impossible.
 In realistic environments the number of degrees of freedom is of course vastly higher.

-At this point it is worthwhile emphasizing the robustness of this result in practical terms.
+As was discussed in [18], it is worthwhile emphasizing the robustness of this result in practical terms.
 One could, for instance, question how reliable the fundamental limits for the inaccuracy of clocks we are considering are.
-Some authors have characterized the fundamental limit as too optimistically large, arguing that the real fundamental limit should be larger of the order of Planck time itself.
-In view of this it is interesting to notice that if one posits a much more conservative estimate of the error of a clock, for instance $\delta T \sim T^{\epsilon}T{\text{Planck}}^{1-\epsilon}$, for any small value of ε the only modification would be to change the number of particles $N_0 \sim 100$ to at least $N \sim N_0/(3\epsilon)$.
-So the only real requirement is that the inaccuracy of the clock increase with the time measured, a very reasonable property for any realistic clock.
+Some authors have characterized the fundamental limit as too optimistically large, arguing that the real fundamental limit should not be larger than Planck time itself.
+In view of this it is interesting to notice that if one posits a much more conservative estimate of the error of a clock, for instance $\delta T \sim T^{\epsilon}T{\rm Planck}^{1-\epsilon}$ , for any small value of $\epsilon$ the only modification would be to change the number of particles $N_0 \sim 100$ to at least $N \sim N_0/(3\epsilon)$ .
+So the only real requirement is that the inaccuracy of the clock increases with the time measured, a very reasonable characteristic for any realistic clock.

 Using a real clock introduces a fundamental difference.
-Whereas in the usual formalism the state of the complete system will evolve unitarily, here it will lose coherence without the possibility of recovering it in another part of the system.
+Whereas in the usual formalism the state of the system plus apparatus plus environment will evolve unitarily, here it will lose coherence without the possibility of recovering it in another part of the system.
 This brings us to the idea of undecidability.
-If a system suffers an interaction such that one cannot distinguish by any empirical means if a unitary evolution or a reduction took place we will claim that an event took place.
+If a system suffers an interaction such that one cannot distinguish by any means if a unitary evolution or a reduction took place we will claim that an event took place.
 This provides a criterion for the production of events, as we had anticipated.
-A detailed implementation for the criterion can be carried out by looking at the off diagonal elements of the density matrix as we did when we discussed the revivals.
+We will provide a detailed form of the criterion later on.
 Notice that for a quantum micro-system in isolation, events would not occur.
 However for a quantum system interacting with an environment, events will be plentiful.
 The same goes for a system being measured by a macroscopic measuring device.
+It should be emphasized that the notion of undecidability is independent of a particular clock, since it is based on the best possible clock.
+Precisely, the situation becomes undecidable when the distinction is impossible for any physical clock.
+This is the reason why the fundamental limitations for the measurement of time intervals mentioned above become important.